Ultraviolet photon production rates of the first stars: Impact on the He II $\lambda$ 1640 \AA{} emission line from primordial star clusters and the 21-cm signal from cosmic dawn: Impact on the 21 cm signal from cosmic dawn

-where $f_{\star,\mathrm{II}}$ and $f_{\star,\mathrm{III}}$ represent the star formation efficiency for Pop II and III stars, respectively, and $t_\mathrm{rec}$ is the recovery time for star formation after the onset of Pop III supernovae.
-Due to the higher $f_{\star,\mathrm{III}}/f_{\star,\mathrm{II}}$ ratio and the longer $t_\text{rec}$ of scenario 2, the impact of the detailed properties of Pop III stars on 21 cm observables during cosmic dawn will be higher for this model compared to that of scenario 1.
+We consider two models, with varying Pop~III star formation efficiencies $f_{\star,\mathrm{III}}$ (i.e. fraction of gas converted in stars): \textit{Model 1} where Pop~II SFR dominates at $z \approx 15$ with $f_{\star,\mathrm{III}}=0.1\%$ and \textit{Model 2} where Pop~III SFR is comparable to Pop~II at $z\approx 15$ with $f_{\star,\mathrm{III}}=1\%$, as shown in Figure~\ref{fig:SFRD}.
+In both models, we fix the Pop~II star-formation efficiency to $f_{\star,\mathrm{II}}=1\%$ which generally matches observations at UV luminosity function observations at $z \lesssim 10$ \citep{Tacchella18,Sipple24,Dhandha25}, and an star-formation averaging timescale of $t_{\star,\mathrm{II}}=0.2H(z)^{-1}$.
+We also fix $t_\text{rec}=100$ Myr, which is the recovery time for Pop~II star formation after the onset of Pop III supernovae \citep{Magg22a}.
 To pinpoint the role of Lyman-band emissivities of Pop III stars in shaping the 21-cm signal, we switch off X-ray heating from Pop III stars.
-For Pop II, we adopt an X-ray luminosity $L_\mathrm{X}$ tied to the star formation rate (SFR) of each halo, according to $L_\mathrm{X}/\mathrm{SFR}=3\times 10^{40}$ erg s$^{-1}$ M$_{\odot}^{-1}$ yr$^{-1}$ \citep{Fragos13a,Fragos13b}.
+For Pop II, we adopt an X-ray luminosity $L_\mathrm{X}$ tied to the star formation rate (SFR) of each halo, according to $L_\mathrm{X}/\mathrm{SFR}=3\times 10^{40}$ erg s$^{-1}$ M$_{\odot}^{-1}$ yr$^{-1}$ \citep{Fragos13a,Fragos13b}, which is consistent with constraints on the diffuse X-ray background, and HERA constraints on the 21-cm power spectrum at $z\lesssim 10$ \citep{Dhandha25}.
 Throughout, we assume instantaneous emission from Pop~III stars, which is a reasonable assumption for stellar masses $\gtrsim10 \ \mathrm{M}_\odot$ \citep{Gessey-Jones22}.

-Fig. \ref{fig:21cm_new} shows the resulting global 21-cm signal, and the power spectrum generated at a scale of $k=0.24$ cMpc$^{-1}$, for the \cite{Yoon12} 20 M$_{\odot}$ model with rotation, in comparison with the 20 M$_{\odot}$ model from \citet{Gessey-Jones22} without rotation, the 20 M$_{\odot}$ from \citet{Liu25} with rotation, and the 20 and 200 M$_{\odot}$ \cite{Yoon12} model without rotation.
-The 200 M$_{\odot}$ model is included here as an example of a type of star that, because of its high $T_\mathrm{eff}$, could produce strong HeII$\lambda$1640 emission despite being non-rotating (Fig.~\ref{fig:EW_new}).
+Fig. \ref{fig:21cm_new} shows the resulting global 21-cm signal, and the power spectrum generated at a scale of $k=0.24$ cMpc$^{-1}$, for six models: four models assuming a single-mass IMF of 20 M$_{\odot}$ for the rotating and non-rotating \cite{Yoon12} model, non-rotating \citet{Gessey-Jones22} model, and a rotating \cite{Liu25} model, as well as two additional models of single-mass IMFs at 200 M$_{\odot}$ for rotating and non-rotating \cite{Yoon12} stars.
+The 200 M$_{\odot}$ non-rotating \cite{Yoon12} model is included here as an example of a type of star that, because of its high $T_\mathrm{eff}$, could produce strong HeII$\lambda$1640 emission despite being non-rotating (Fig.~\ref{fig:EW_new}).

 In the case of the 21-cm power spectra, we also plot the expected 5$\sigma$ detection limit for 1080 hours of tracking-scan observations using the Square Kilometre Array (SKA-Low) with 6 hours of observation per night for 180 days.
 The derived detection limit considers both the thermal noise and the sample variance.
 To estimate the uncertainty in the power spectrum due to thermal noise, we used the package \texttt{21cmSense\footnote{\url{https://github.com/rasg-affiliates/21cmSense/tree/main}}} \citep{Pober2013, Pober2014}.
 We only considered the SKA-Low AA$^{*}$ array configuration \citep{sridhar2024} within a radius of 2~km from the array center and assumed the moderate foreground model in \texttt{21cmSense}.
 The sample variance is calculated according to the equation